RPG-Paper-Maker/Documentation/docs/basics/tilesets-and-collisions.md

 ## Bounding boxes

 Bounding box are simple geometries that are used for checking intersections.
-Each object have a corresponding bounding box, after each move the engine will check if the object bounding box intersect with another bounding box in the map.
+Each object has a corresponding bounding box, after each move the engine will check if the object bounding box intersect with another bounding box in the map.

 There is a way to see the bounding boxes for debugging (if you encounter any strange behavior).
 Check the following option: